ModelChecker/moxi-mc-flow/README.txt

 All replication steps (except for experimental evaluation) should take less than ten minutes to complete.
 The full experimental evaluation runs a set of 960 model-checking benchmarks with seven different backend combinations and a timeout of one hour for each benchmark.
+This script took ~3 days to complete on a 50 core server.
 We provide a version of this script with a 5 second timeout that took ~5 hours to complete on a machine with an 8 core Intel(R) Core(TM) i7-6700K CPU @ 4.00GHz and 32 GB memory.

 -------------------------------------------------------------------------------
 Organization